TopHillRobotics/quadruped-robot-docs/docs/source/helloworld.rst

 Hello World
 *********************

-The Hello World demo (``demo/demo_hellowold``) is also a good exaple to understand the deployment of our code.
+The Hello World demo (``demo/demo_helloworld``) is a good exaple to understand the deployment of our code.
 The code can be used in Gazebo simulator or for a real quadruped robot.
 Here, we also use a Unitree A1 quadruped robot to explain the usage process.

-* :doc: `Hello World in Simulation <helloworldsim>`_
+* `Hello World in Simulation <:ref:helloworld_sim_reference-label>`_
-* :doc: `Hellow World for Real Robot <helloworldreal>`_
+* `Hellow World for Real Robot <:ref:helloworld_real_reference-label>`_